Provides the meta-data that accompanies each plot in plot_assessment:

 a list with four text (or expression) elements:

-can be complicated if there are multiple
+Both media and units can be complicated if there are multiple

 timeseries, particularly if e.g. there are different normalisers (sediment)